Billing & Payments

 11. Q. Will I be assessed a fee for using the Installment Payment Plan?

 A. Yes.
-An Installment Payment Plan Administrative Fee is assessed after the second week of classes equal to 1% of the unpaid balance on the plan at that time.
+A $30 Installment Payment Plan Administrative Flat Fee is assessed after the second week of classes.

 12. Q. Will the Installment Payment Plan Administrative Fee change if my tuition & fees or housing or meal plan charges increase or decrease?